 Activities and Amenities

 Hunting and trapping: Available game species include deer, squirrel, rabbit, quail, woodcock, dove, and turkey.
 There is also a youth turkey lottery hunt.
 Trapping is allowed for raccoon, fox, bobcat, skunk, opossum, mink, and coyote.
-All hunters and trappers must obtain an annual permit from the U.S. Army.
 See regulations for details.

 Camping: Camping is not permitted on Peason Ridge WMA but is allowed on adjacent U.S. Forest Service lands.